multiversx/mx-chain-rosetta/README.md

 ## Implementation validation

-In order to validate the Rosetta implementation using `mesh-cli`, please follow [MultiversX/rosetta-checks](https://github.com/multiversx/mx-chain-rosetta-checks).
+In order to validate the Rosetta implementation using `mesh-cli`, follow [multiversx/mx-chain-rosetta-checks](https://github.com/multiversx/mx-chain-rosetta-checks) or the **system tests** section (below).

 ## System tests